15 Best Leg Exercises and Workout for Muscle & Strength

 Bonus: Dumbbell Farmers Walk

-The Farmer’s Walk allows you to accomplish a tremendous amount in a single exercise.
+The Farmer’s Walk allows you to accomplish much in one exercise. ย ย

 Dumbbell Farmers Walk